bhupinder2414/cst8918-w25-h09/README.md

 ## Project Overview

 The project aims to automate the infrastructure setup for a Kubernetes cluster on Azure using Terraform.
 It includes the following resources:
-The AKS cluster should be created with the following configurations:

 - A minimum of 1 node and a maximum of 3 nodes.
 - Created in a new resource group.